microsoft/genaiscript/docs/src/content/docs/reference/scripts/files.md

 ## file output

-Use [defFileOutput](/genaiscript/reference/scripts/file-output) to specify allow file output paths and the description of the purpose of those files.
+Use [defFileOutput](/genaiscript/reference/scripts/file-output) to specify allowed file output paths and the description of the purpose of those files.

 ```js